workshop3-debug/deep-research-eval/README.md

 - `deep_agent_inspect.py` — solvers, scorers, and `@task` definitions
 - `deepagent_samples.json` — the evaluation dataset (questions + grading metadata)

-For the LangGraph reference implementation see `deep_research.py`; for the single-pipeline Inspect variant see `deep_research_inspect.py`.

 ---

 ## Quickstart